galanteh/SQL-Stream-Builder-Exercise/README.md

 9. After replacing the values, open the URL on your web browser to retrieve the filtered data.

     ![](https://github.com/galanteh/SQL-Stream-Builder-Exercise/blob/main/images/image38.png)

+<a name="CDC"></a>
+# Lab 7 - Real World example with Jsons of CDC
+In this lab, we will for example, use NiFi and SSB at Flink to process Json comming with information of CDC of another database system.

+A. In our first approach, we will use real JSON files that are located in the files directory of this repo.
+B. We will build a flow in NiFi to get the files, query that information upon on the type of operation and we will put in new Topics depending on the operation.
+C. After doing that at NiFi, we will take them with SSB from the topcis and Query the information with virtual tables and SQL.

+## Part A - NiFi Get the files from Github
+1. First, let's go to NiFi and create a new Process Group called LabJson

 <a name="TS"></a>
 # Troubleshooting